-Telangana Congress Working President Revanth Reddy taken into preventive custody
+Telangana: Congress' Revanth Reddy taken into preventive custody, Sec 144 imposed in Kodangal

 Hyderabad, Dec 4: Telangana Congress Working President Revanth Reddy was on Tuesday morning detained by the police for allegedly threatening to disrupt Chief Minister and Telangana Rashtra Samiti (TRS) chief K Chandrashekhar Rao's rally.

 Reddy is an incumbent MLA from Kodangal and a prominent Congress leader in Telangana.
+As per latest reports, Section 144 has been imposed in the Kodangal constituency of Telangana.

 TRS had earlier complained to state Election Commission that Reddy and his supporters were planning to disrupt KCR's rally in Kodangal.
 The Returning Officer of Kodangal had even issued a notice to the Congress party in this regard.